vvvardhan3/100days_of_java_programming/README.md

         2. Print a simple right-angled triangle pattern of asterisks
 ## Day-19
         1. Merge three arrays
         2. Missing number in an array
+## Day-20
+        1. Find Sum of N natural numbers
+        2. Find the Sum of digits of a given number